jbmilgrom/LEAf/README.md

   end
   ```

-A parsing method looks for the url included in the email and applies a regex to pull it out:
+Posts are created from incoming emails.
+An instance method of Post parses the contents of the email for the url, applying a regex to pull it out:

 [post.rb](http://github.com/jbmilgrom/LEAf/blob/master/app/models/post.rb)